pieeg-club/ardEEG/README.md

 # ardEEG
 # ardEEG shield for Arduino UNO R4 to measure EEG, EMG, and ECG bio-signals.

-## To Buy - soon EEGduino will be available in the market at our partner shop [Elecrow](https://www.elecrow.com/pieeg.html)
+## To Buy - soon ardEEG will be available in the market at our partner shop [Elecrow](https://www.elecrow.com/pieeg.html)
 [LinkedIn for updates](https://www.linkedin.com/company/96475004/admin/feed/posts/) (Not a medical device)

 #### It is not a medical device!!!
 And cannot be used for any medical purposes!!!